hth-hustle/hth-hustle.github.io/index.md

 <b>TA</b>: Elliott Sisk (<a href="mailto:elliott@hackthehood.org">elliott@hackthehood.org</a>)</p>

 ---
-## Week 4 Announcements
+## Week 6 Announcements
 - **Assignments Due**:
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyNzk3Njc0ODIx/details">Lecture Lab: If/ Else</a>
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyODMxMDIyODY3/details">Tiger Team Lab: If/ Else</a>
+  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/Nzg5MjQwNzA2MjA3/details">Lecture Lab: While Loops and Functions</a>

 - **Reminders**:
+  - Our field trip to the Google office in SF is coming up on Thursday 7/31.
+Attendance is mandatory.
+If you need an excused absence, please email Henry (<a href="mailto:henry@hackthehood.org">henry@hackthehood.org</a>) and include us in your email.
   - Please remember to email or Slack us if you will be missing class or running late <b>before class starts</b>.
 If we don't hear from you before class, your absence will be <b>unexcused</b> 🙃
-  - Don't forget to fill out the <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C"><b>Program Pre-Survey</b></a> and <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnJ-h0NMeIT8iGtT2kLXtnOSJp19nm66IMvWrSCeoFA-QqAQ/viewform"><b>Identity Dev Workshop 2 Survey</b></a>!
+  - Don't forget to fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLSeMCePfSlZp6cExrEa0Nnv7rIIj_DUbqIiqxlooM6BEnM9XWQ/viewform"><b>Resume 101 Workshop Survey</b></a> from Week 5's Thursday lecture!
-  - Please make sure that you have Python and VSCode installed properly.
-TT Slides with instructions are linked below in Week 1 resources.
-Message us if you need any help and we can walk you through any issues you're having.

 ## Tiger Teams
 <table>